carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 $("ul#comments").append("<%= escape_javascript render(@comment) %>");
 ```

-With this fix in place, the template finally enders and runs properly in the browser.
+With this fix in place, the template finally renders and runs properly in the browser.
 Debugging success!

 ## Review the steps (and download the cheatsheet)